gavin-bulthuis/Activity-Clustering-using-Motion-Sensors/README.md

 Our research paper goes more in-depth on the specific clustering results using the Hierarchical method and outputs a dendrogram for all 8 subjects.

 ## Conclusion
-The results indicate that Hierarchical Clustering clusters specific activities the best.
-The benefits of using this method also include for the user to specify the number of clusters after visualizing the output.
+The results from our cluster validation indicates that Hierarchical Clustering clusters specific activities the best.
+Simply visualizing the dendograms supports this claim as well.
+The benefits of using this method also include for the user to specify the number of clusters and distance measure depending on the subject.
 Hierarchical Clustering not only had the best performance in terms of Silhoutte Score and Dunn Index, but also placed activities in the correct branch of high, medium, and low intensity over 90% of the time.